ibm-cloud-docs/codeengine/subscription-ping.md

 </tr>
 <tr>
 <td><code>--schedule</code></td>
 <td>Schedule how often the event is triggered, in crontab format.
 For example, specify `*/2 * * * *` (in string format) for every two minutes.
 By default, the Ping event is triggered every minute and is set to the UTC time zone.
 To modify the time zone, use the `--time-zone` option.
-For more information about crontab, see [CRONTAB](http://crontab.org/){: external}.
+For more information about crontab, see [CRONTAB](http://crontab.org/).
 This value is optional.</td>
 </tr>
 </tbody>
 </table>